- Contact Us

 - Muscle pain and soreness – Victims of car accidents may experience muscle pain and soreness for weeks or even months after the accident, particularly in areas where muscles, tendons, or ligaments were torn.

 - Psychological trauma, such as post-traumatic stress disorder (PTSD) – Physical injuries aren’t the only type of injury that commonly result from distracted driving accidents.
 Car accident victims commonly suffer PTSD, as well as anxiety, depression, and other psychological disorders.

 - Death – Distracted driving can not only result in injury.
-According to the Center for Disease Control and Prevention, nearly 8 people die daily in the United States from accidents related to distracted driving.
+According to the Centers for Disease Control and Prevention, nearly 8 people die daily in the United States from accidents related to distracted driving.